avatorl/Deneb-Vega-Templates/README.md

-# Deneb Vega Templates by Andrzej Leszkiewicz
+# Power BI Deneb Vega Templates by Andrzej Leszkiewicz

 Data visualization templates for Deneb, custom visual for Power BI.
 Developed using Vega (not Vega-Lite) visualization grammar.

-The project is inspired by Financial Times (FT) Visual Vocabulary, but not endorsed by FT.
+The chart type selection for the templates has been inspired by the Financial Times Visual Vocabulary.

 ## Author of the templates